HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Timing issues affect expense validity under accruals accounting.
 Pre-trading expenses need special treatment and documentation.
 Post-cessation costs rarely qualify for business relief.

 Bank statement entries alone provide insufficient evidence.
 Additional documentation proving business purpose becomes essential.
-Purpose, date, amount, and business rationale need clear demonstration.
+Purpose, date, amount and business rationale need clear demonstration.

-How to prepare for HMRC Enquiries?
+How to Prepare for HMRC Enquiries

-Enquiry triggers & warning signs
+Enquiry triggers and warning signs

-HMRC expense enquiry 2025 investigations focus on high-risk areas.
+HMRC expense enquiry 2026 investigations focus on high-risk areas.
 Home office claims exceeding reasonable proportions attract attention.
 Vehicle expenses inconsistent with business scale raise flags.

 Professional indemnity insurance claims may indicate compliance problems.
 HMRC cross-references professional advice costs with enquiry outcomes.
 High advisory costs sometimes suggest underlying issues.